thephoeron/LLTHW/book/3-08-0-audio.md

 Overview of various audio generation and manipulation libraries, midi, wav, etc.

-Use CL-Collider for procedural/algorithmic audio generation.
+Use CL-Collider for procedural/algorithmic audio generation, and live-hacking audio.

 Create ambient audio suitable as sound-track to 3D game made earlier, embed it into the game.